Learn how to export a document, a book, or selected documents in a book as a single PDF file.

 For information on creating accessible PDF documents, see Adobe InDesign accessibility.

 When you select the Adobe PDF (Print) option, you cannot include interactive elements in the PDF.
-To export an interactive document to PDF, see Create interactive documents for PDF.
+To export an interactive document to PDF, see Dynamic PDF documents.

 Choose what to display in the title bar of Acrobat when it opens your PDF.
 Available options are Document Title and File Name.